 Filming for Silverback/BBC in Papua New Guinea

 Filming (self-shooting, permits/access) Long Lens - Jungles

 Adventure activity and training and skills: Rock climbing and caving

 I am also a hugely passionate rock climber and caver…and yet to master Scuba diving!
-I have recently completed a climbing course, learning how to lead climbs (Traditional climbing) and follow health and safety regulations on several outdoor trips.
+I completed a climbing course, learning how to lead climbs (Traditional climbing) and follow health and safety regulations on several outdoor trips.
 As well as this, training in Single Rope Technique as part of the Leeds Speleological society has allowed me to be confident when caving, and have been to several locations around the Yorkshire Dales.

 At Leeds University I also joined the society, and this has significantly helped my communication skills, as you have to be constantly aware and perceptive as a climber or belayer to ensure the safety of both parties involved.
 Learning how to lead climb requires an element of coordination and cooperation between your fellow climbers above and below you.
 This allowed me to test myself and my judgement; where to place the climbing gear safely and securely, and to also engage with others and encourage them on their climbing routes, which is very enjoyable.

 As part of the Speleological society, I also enjoyed challenging myself and pushing my abilities to the limit in situations that require a high degree of assertiveness.
 Being constantly aware of the dangers and conscience of your team members' position in case of rock falls is vital for an enjoyable and safe trip.
 When descending and ascending at pitches, the switch-over with SRT gear has to be done quickly and calmly.
 I have learned both skills because I love challenging myself and find it useful to gain different perspectives when filming.